-The exact origin of poker is unknown but many have speculated that it originated from a 16th century Persian card game called As Nas.
+The exact origin of poker is unknown but many have speculated that it originated from the 16th-century Persian card game called As Nas.
 Played with a 25 card deck containing five suits, the rules were similar to today’s Five Card Stud.
 Others are of the opinion that it was invented by the Chinese in 900 A.D.
 In all likelihood, the game derived from elements of various gambling diversions that have been around from the beginning of time.

 The first American gambling casino was opened in New Orleans around 1822 by a man named John Davis.
 The club, open twenty-four hours a day, provided gourmet food, liquor, roulette wheels, Faro tables, poker, and other games.
 Davis also made certain that painted ladies were never far away.
 Dozens of imitators soon followed making the gaming dens the primary attraction of New Orleans.
 The city’s status as an international port and its thriving gambling industry created a new profession, called the card “sharper.”